Glomerular Filtration Rate (GFR) Calculator

 Frequently Asked Questions

-The CKD-EPI 2009 and MDRD equations included a race coefficient (multiplied eGFR by 1.159 for Black patients) based on the observation that Black individuals in the study cohort had higher average creatinine at the same measured GFR.
-However, this coefficient: 1) conflated race with biological characteristics (muscle mass, diet, genetics), 2) led to delayed CKD diagnosis in Black patients (higher eGFR → earlier disease missed), 3) delayed referral and transplant listing, and 4) perpetuated racial bias in clinical practice.
-The 2021 NKF-ASN Task Force recommended race-free equations, and the CKD-EPI 2021 re-fit the equation without race as a variable.
-KDIGO now endorses the race-free equation worldwide.
+• The CKD-EPI 2009 and MDRD equations included a race coefficient (multiplied eGFR by 1.159 for Black patients) based on the observation that Black individuals in the study cohort had higher average creatinine at the same measured GFR.
+However, this coefficient conflated race with biological characteristics, delayed CKD diagnosis in some Black patients, delayed referral and transplant listing, and perpetuated racial bias in clinical practice.
+NKF-ASN Task Force guidance recommended race-free equations, and the CKD-EPI revision removed race as a variable.